-- Securing a viable future for threatened species so they become abundant and no longer qualify as threatened.
-Threatened plant species mahi will continue. - Demonstrate land management approaches that value, protect, and restore indigenous biodiversity. - Identify high-value indigenous biodiversity areas, endemic species, and indigenous forests for protection, management, and restoration. - Increase the focus on biosecurity management including the monitoring, and where needed removal, of threats that compromise the integrity of significant natural ecosystems or threaten native species. - Understand how and where land use has changed in the city to better understand and manage the complexities of environmental degradation.
+- · Shift the focus and conversation from threatened species to healthy eco-systems as the first - Demonstrate land management approaches that value, protect, and restore indigenous - · Identify high-value indigenous biodiversity areas, endemic species, and indigenous forests for protection, management, and restoration. - Increase the focus on biosecurity management including the monitoring, and where needed removal, of threats that compromise the integrity of significant natural ecosystems or threaten native species. - Understand how and where land use has changed in the city to better understand and manage the complexities of environmental degradation.